Who were the Missing Princes?

 The term ‘missing’ is applied to the project because this is all we know about this mystery based on the available evidence.
 The Missing Princes Project is, as a result, a Missing Persons Investigation; albeit one that is 500 years-old.

 Would you like to be involved?

-The Missing Princes Project requires a wide range of skillsets, from specialist modern investigative expertise to Palaeography, Latin and key foreign languages such as French, Flemish, Dutch, German, Spanish and Portuguese.
+The project requires a wide range of skillsets, from specialist modern investigative expertise to Palaeography, Latin and key foreign languages such as French, Flemish, Dutch, German, Spanish and Portuguese.

-One of the most important aspects of the project is the local initiatives aimed at uncovering neglected archival material.
+One of the most important aspects of the project is the local initiatives aiming to draw attention to little-known archival material.
 We believe that new documentary evidence is waiting to be discovered but we require willing volunteers in the UK and overseas.
 Once located a team of specialists is ready to help.
 Does your local library or local authority hold any uncatalogued records, is there a local archivist willing to help, or is there a collection of records held by a local family who might allow one of our experts to examine them?

 If you would like to help with a search for neglected archival material in your area, then please complete the Confirmation of Interest form.